 Linguistics at UTEP

-Why major or minor in Linguistics?
 Watch this video to find out!

-If your primary interest is in linguistics and human language, you can study a wide variety of subjects including the basic systems of language, first and second language acquisition, sociolinguistics (language variation), English linguistics, Spanish linguistics, historical linguistics (language evolution), and language teaching.
+If your primary interest is in linguistics and human language, you can study a wide variety of subjects, including the basic systems of language, first and second language acquisition, sociolinguistics (language variation), English linguistics, Spanish linguistics, historical linguistics (language evolution), and language teaching.
 On the faculty are a number of well-known researchers who offer the courses and who will guide your study of the field.

 If your primary interest is in a field such as psychology, anthropology, education, computer science, speech pathology, English, Spanish, or a foreign language, the study of linguistics provides an important grounding for the language-related aspects of these fields.
 It adds a significant professional credential to your list of qualifications and background.
 Even if your major is not directly related to linguistics, you may want to study it to broaden your knowledge of language.

-The Linguistics M.A.
+Linguistics Fast Track M.A.

 The study of Linguistics often begins at the graduate level.
 The research strengths of the department include the areas of phonology, syntax, lexicography, historical linguistics, first and second language acquisition, bilingualism, Spanish linguistics, English linguistics, and TESOL.
 Graduate students in these areas have the opportunity to work with members of the linguistics faculty in producing original work contributing to the body of linguistic knowledge.